How to Prevent and Control Spider Mites In Your Lawn (Updated 2025)

 What Are Spider Mites?

 Spider mites is a collective term for a number of different species of garden pests which can damage or even potentially kill the plant life in your yard.
-They are a very common pest—and while they may not present any threat to you directly, they should still be dealt with in a short time to help prevent extensive damage to your flora.
+They are a very common pest—and while they may not present any threat to you directly, they should still be dealt with quickly to help prevent extensive damage to your flora.

 What do Spider Mites Look Like?

 True to their name, spider mites are in fact members of the arachnid class rather than insects, and thus, as adults, have eight legs.
-Their bodies are incredibly small, oval-shaped, and vary in color, ranging in color from green and yellow to reddish-brown or even black.
-Most commonly though, they appear red, leading to the common moniker “the little red bug”.
+Their bodies are incredibly small, oval-shaped, and vary in color, ranging from green and yellow to reddish-brown or even black.
+Most commonly though, they appear red, leading to the common moniker “the little red bug.”

 How to Spot Spider Mites

 Spider mite eggs are transparent when first laid, but will darken as the larvae prepare to hatch.
-Usually, a single individual mite will be very difficult to spot, however, a spider mite swarm should be very noticeable as they will begin to the web over the plant in which they are feeding.
-Further, the plant may begin to yellow and stop growing, helpfully making it even more noticeable.
+Usually, a single individual mite will be very difficult to spot, however, a spider mite swarm should be very noticeable as they will begin to web over the plant in which they are feeding.
+Further, the plant may begin to yellow and stop growing, making their presence even more noticeable.

 Do Spider Mites Bite?